Archive for the ‘Features’ Category

 He didn’t race it for long.
 With the onward march of F5000, he had Peter Molloy crank the Bartz Chevy outta the Elfin and into a ‘spankers McLaren M10B.
 ME5 co-design/contribution credits to Tony Alcock and John Webb.

-At that same meeting, there was a 100-lapper for Series Production cars, the Castrol Trophy was the second round of the Australian Manufacturers’ Championship.
+On May 2, 1971, there was a 100-lapper for Series Production cars; the Castrol Trophy was the second of five rounds of the Australian Manufacturers’ Championship.

 The shot above shows three very capable long-time steerers: Bob Forbes in a Fiat 1600 Coupe, Allan Moffat’s works Ford Falcon GTHO, and Don Holland’s Holden Torana LC Torana GTR XU-1, the latter duo fighting for outright honours.